Why Are People So Cruel?

 These instincts completely determine how we will behave in the absence of the Mind's intervention.
 It is probably helpful to think of them as the default program that will always be executed to motivate us unless the Mind has a better idea.

 With just a little bit of reflection, it becomes obvious that our instincts are the source of all human cruelty.
-Yes, it is actually true that human beings are cruel to other human beings because they are biologically programmed to do so.
+Yes, it is actually true that human beings treat each other cruelly because that is what they are biologically programmed to do..

 Fortunately, we are not entirely dependent upon these instincts for our motivation.
 We also have Minds that are able to recognize alternative response options that are superior to our instinctive urges (superior, in that they can produce more desirable outcomes).